lostjared/cplusplus17.Examples/examples/per_karma_trail/README.txt

+"The code is like a digital brain in a coma, capable of storing and recalling memories (data) across time.
+Imagine a computerized mind, filled with colorful wires representing different types of memories: basic sensations, complex thoughts, and vivid dreams.
+Each wire connects to different sections of a glowing, translucent brain, where some areas light up to process simple data, while others pulse vividly with intricate patterns for complex information.
+At the heart, there's a core that occasionally flashes brightly, symbolizing the process of saving these memories to a secure place or retrieving them, akin to fleeting moments of consciousness.
+Surrounding this brain, a loop of light continuously circles, representing the ongoing cycle of interaction with the external world, awaiting a signal to awaken fully. "

 can  you describe in english what this code does?
 ChatGPT
 Of course!
 Please provide the code you'd like me to describe, and I'll do my best to explain it in English.